astropy/astroplan/docs/installation.rst

 supported) as well as the following packages:

 * `Numpy`_
-* `Matplotlib`_
 * `Astropy`_
 * `pytz`_

+Optional packages:

+* `PyEphem`_
+* `Matplotlib`_

 First-time Python users may want to consider an all-in-one Python installation package, such as the `Anaconda Python Distribution
 <http://continuum.io/downloads>`_ which provides all of the above dependencies.

-Optional packages:

-* `PyEphem`_
-* `Skyfield`_

 Installation
 ============